15 Most Affordable States for Private Pay Home Care in 2026

 Mississippi

-Mississippi stands as the nation’s most affordable state for private pay home care rates in 2025.
-For seniors managing fixed incomes, this southern state offers particularly attractive options for quality home-based care.
+Mississippi is the nation's most affordable state for private pay home care in 2025.
+For seniors on fixed incomes, this southern state offers good options for home-based care.

 Mississippi average hourly rate

-Private pay home care costs in Mississippi range from $18 to $25 per hour, with most agencies charging around $21 per hour.
-Jackson’s rates average $17.20 hourly, running slightly below the state norm.
-Home health aides in Mississippi typically earn approximately $12.50 per hour, contributing to the state’s competitive care pricing.
+Private pay home care in Mississippi ranges from $18 to $25 per hour, with most agencies charging around $21 per hour.
+Jackson's rates average $17.20 hourly, slightly below the state average.
+Home health aides in Mississippi typically earn approximately $12.50 per hour.

 Mississippi cost compared to national average

-Home care costs in Mississippi run remarkably lower than national figures.
-The average monthly cost for in-home care reaches $3,813, sitting approximately 22% below the national average.
-With families nationally paying a median of $28.41 per hour, Mississippi’s rates offer about 26% in savings.
-This difference translates to potential monthly savings of $1,144 compared to the national average of $4,975.
+Home care costs in Mississippi are significantly lower than national figures.
+The average monthly cost for in-home care is $3,813, about 22% below the national average.
+Nationally, families pay a median of $28.41 per hour.
+Mississippi's rates are about 26% lower, meaning monthly savings of $1,144 compared to the national average of $4,957.

 Mississippi cost drivers and regulations